LautyNahid/MarioBros/README.md

 ## Technologies Used
 - **Java**: Core language for the game.
-- **Swing and AWT**: For graphics rendering and game window management.
 - **Multithreading**: Ensures smooth movement and continuous game updates.
 <p></p>